Post 156 –by Gautam Shah

 The constituents of a composite are ordinarily classified as Matrix and Filler.
 It is the nature of relationship between the filler and matrix, or the Interface that defines the composite.
 Fillers serve to resist stresses, mainly tension, and the Matrix serves to resist the shear, and all materials present including any aggregates, serve to resist the compression.

-Categorization of Composites on the basis of strengthening mechanisms.
+Categories of Composites on the basis of strengthening mechanism.

 Composite materials can be distinguished into three categories based on the strengthening mechanism.